 We were grateful, we were relieved, Cathy was even a little bit excited (4 whole days of Mummy and baby in the sun – a REAL holiday with someone else footing the bill!)

 But then something happened.
 There was a change in the atmosphere.
 The happy, relaxed, enjoyable holiday experience began to morph into a more subdued and sombre affair.
-Scott’s departure date loomed large before us as we contacted friends and family at home to arrange childcare for Reuben, so Scott could return to work.
+Scott’s departure date loomed large before us as we contacted friends and family at home to arrange childcare for the toddler, so Scott could return to work.
 We rearranged church meetings, work rotas and discussed meal plans.
 We were thinking about life back at home sooner than we had hoped for, and we were feeling sad about being apart for the longest time since our first year of marriage.

 But there were many evidences of God’s grace and of his Spirit working within us to remind us of gospel-truths.
 Here are some that Cathy’s reflections, written during her time away:

 Let’s be clear.
-I am not deserving of a sun-soaked, all expenses paid, quiet – (you’ll know what I mean if you’ve ever met Reuben or indeed have spent any length of time with a toddler!) mummy-son date with our baby.
+I am not deserving of a sun-soaked, all expenses paid, quiet – (you’ll know what I mean if you’ve ever spent any length of time with a toddler!) mummy-son date with our baby.
 And yet, that’s what God has given me.
 I’m tempted to feel guilty.
 I’ve definitely got the sweeter deal while poor Scott is juggling childcare, work and is back in the chilly UK.
 But what does this reveal about my heart?
 Well, that I still function as a legalist.
 I functionally believe that I get what I deserve.
 I get according to my performance.
 But this anti-gospel!

 We all deserve God’s just anger at our rebellion against him, and yet we get grace, grace, grace.
 We get past grace – forgiveness of our sins, Christ’s righteousness given to us and adoption into God’s family, we get future grace – eternal life, the resurrection of our bodies, forever in the new creation – and we get present grace – God’s holy presence dwelling in us, working in and through our situations to make us more like Christ.
 God is gracious even though we’re undeserving.
-So in light of this truth I should enjoy the gift of this mini-break with Boaz with gratitude and joy.
+So in light of this truth I should enjoy the gift of this mini-break with my baby with gratitude and joy.
 It’s evidence of his grace to me and I want to treasure every moment of this unique time with my little boy.
 I’m not in this situation because I deserve it, but because he’s gracious.
 What a God!

 A few weeks ago we wrote a post about discontentment as a parent.
 And about how the gospel is the antidote to the “grass is always greener” syndrome.
 Well this is the perfect scenario to practice what I preach.
 In many ways I’m living in the scenario of what I often feel envious about when I look at my Facebook feed.
 Sun, freedom, comfort, and yet now I have these things I could easily be envious for life at home!
 Familiarity, structure, family.
 But God is sufficient.
 He is what I truly need to feel contented.
 My circumstances will change, but God does not.